Miaoyanwang/kinship_ATOMM/readme.txt

 To run the program using the example input files, type:

-./kinship_atomm.o -g example/input/genotype.txt -s example/input/size.txt -f freq.txt -k .txt
+./kinship_atomm.o -g example/input/genotype.txt -s example/input/size.txt -f freq.txt -k kinship.txt

-compare the results to the example output file in the ``example/output'' folder.
+Compare the results to the example output files in the ``example/output'' folder.